-When you’re viewing a home, be aware of any signs of electrical issues like a buzzing sound when the lights are on, flickering lights, and hot ceiling fixtures.
-Large cracks along the ceiling or walls could signify that a home might be struggling with structural issues.
+When you’re viewing a home, be aware of any signs of electrical issues like a buzzing sound when the lights are on, flickering lights and hot ceiling fixtures.
+Large cracks along the ceiling or walls could signify that a home might have structural issues.
 Smaller hairline cracks can form in older homes as they settle, but large cracks could be from large movements.
 If you find some of these, you’ll want to get a professional in there ASAP to find the root of the problem.

 7. Natural Light